-I can’t be troubled to read all the opinion columns explaining why Tony Blair is a war criminal, guilty by omission, right to stick to his guns, (pun intended) a wacky character from a Rowling fantasy novel, strung up, found guilty by the Hague Court, or sent to the naughty corner in the nursery.
+I can’t be troubled to read opinion columns explaining why Tony Blair is a war criminal, guilty by omission, should be found guilty by the Hague Court, or sent to the naughty corner in the nursery.
 I know my own mind.

-His well rehearsed ‘mea-not-culpa’ speech given on publication day of the Chilcot Report was puke inducing, a litany of post hoc rationalisation, self-righteous twaddle, and non-sequiturs, in other words, endless waffle.
+His well rehearsed ‘mea-not-culpa’ speech given on publication day of the Chilcot Report was puke inducing, a litany of post hoc rationalisation, self-righteous twaddle, and non-sequitur, in other words, waffle.

 When West meets East

 The history of imperial England meddling in the Middle East makes unpleasant reading.
 The history book you’re reading about it is liable to be thrown at the wall.
 Watch the last ten minutes of Lean’s ‘Lawrence of Arabia’.
 The English overlords joining in the squabble to divide the spoils of Arabia with tribal elders, a scenario they had created.
 There’s another epic movie in that coda alone.

 Bush’s desperation to show his dad he had humungous testicles by swatting a hornet’s nest spread the vicious swarm across the planet.We are still paying for his folly.
 The Chilcot Report took seven years and millions of taxpayer money to endorse what we all knew already, solid evidence there from the beginning including weekly reports from Hans Blix the UN inspector in Iraq who stated time and time again Hussein was cooperating, and there were no weapons of mass destruction, only gas canisters sold to Iraq by the West.
 Blair chose to ignore the lot.

 That’s always the way with imperialist nations.
 They consider themselves exceptional.